How to Cancel State Farm Car Insurance

 Refund Timing

-State Farm refunds typically arrive within seven to 14 business days after cancellation is processed.
-Plan accordingly if the returned premium is needed for a new policy deposit.
+State Farm processes cancellation refunds within 7 to 14 business days of the cancellation effective date.
+Plan accordingly if the returned premium is needed as a deposit for a new policy.

 Drive Safe & Save Program

 If you're enrolled in State Farm's Drive Safe & Save telematics program, contact your agent before canceling to confirm whether you need to return the device and whether any earned safe-driving discounts apply to your final premium calculation.
-Like other telematics programs, discounts earned through the program apply only to your State Farm policy and don't transfer to a new insurer.
+Discounts earned through State Farm's Drive Safe & Save program apply only to your State Farm policy and don't carry over to any new insurer's policy.

 How to Cancel State Farm Auto Insurance: FAQs